 - Sucker Punch Productions

-Thanks to some big acquisitons from Microsoft, Xbox is poised to become an RPG powerhouse with Bethesda, Obsidian, and inXile.
+Thanks to some big acquisitions from Microsoft including Bethesda Softworks, Xbox is poised to become an RPG powerhouse with Bethesda, Obsidian, and inXile.
 Upcoming games like The Elder Scrolls 6 and Starfield could even potentially be exclusive on Xbox.

 - 343 Industries